js-cookie/js-cookie/SERVER_SIDE.md

     },
     read: function (value) {
         return value
+            // Decode the plus sign to spaces first, otherwise "legit" encoded pluses
+            // will be replaced incorrectly
+            .replace(/\+/g, ' ')
-            // Decode all characters according to the "encodeURIComponent" spec .replace(/(%[0-9A-Z]{2})+/g, decodeURIComponent)
+            // Decode all characters according to the "encodeURIComponent" spec .replace(/(%[0-9A-Z]{2})+/g, decodeURIComponent);
-            // Decode the plus sign to spaces .replace(/\+/g, ' ')
     }
 });
 ```